Philix27/Philix-Portfolio/books/show_your_work.md

 Setup a blog and keep posting consistently.
 Do not neglect it for other social media platforms.
 This should represent all your works.

+4. Open up your cabinent of curiosities.

+### Don't be a hoarder.

+- “The problem with hoarding is you end up living off your reserves.
+Eventually, you’ll become stale.
+If you give away everything you have, you are left with nothing.
+This forces you to look, to be aware, to replenish. . . .
+Somehow the more you give away, the more comes back to you.” —Paul Arden

+“You’re only as good as your record collection.” —DJ Spooky

+### No Guilty Pleasures.

+“I don’t believe in guilty pleasures.
+If you f---ing like something, like it.” —Dave Grohl